ALejietis96/INC2-BUG-Report/README.md

-# Reported bugs during bouth of the sprints
+# Reported bugs during both of the sprints

 These are all the bugs that I have processed, found and reported in JIRA based on templates and previous tickets in CerebrumHub: